 - Increase potential for institution closings or relocation of occupants

-When it comes to the actual and recognized impacts on health, well-being, the symptoms of poor indoor air quality include:
+When it comes to the actual and recognized impacts on health and well-being, the symptoms of poor indoor air quality include:

 - Shortness of breath